-Article 13A(2)(b) Refugee Law.
+230 Article 13A(2)(b) Refugee Law.

-- Where the examining officer considers it relevant for the evaluation of the application he or she shall, subject to the applicant's consent, arrange for a medical examination of the applicant concerning signs that might indicate past persecution or serious harm, as well as symptoms and signs of torture or other serious acts of physical or psychological violence, including acts of sexual violence.
-The results of the medical examinations shall be assessed by the determining authority along with the other elements of the application; - The personnel examining applications and taking decisions have the possibility to seek advice, whenever necessary, from experts on particular issues, such as medical, cultural, religious, childrelated or gender issues.
+- violence.
+The results of the medical examinations shall be assessed by the determining authority along with the other elements of the application:231 - The personnel examining applications and taking decisions have the possibility to seek advice, whenever necessary, from experts on particular issues, such as medical, cultural, religious, childrelated or gender issues.232

 However, all of the above may not be applied in practice.
-Overall, there are inconsistencies in the way each officer/caseworker interprets medical reports and in the ways these are evaluated.
+Overall, there are inconsistencies in the way each officer/caseworker interprets medical reports and in the way these are evaluated.
 Specifically, medical reports provided by private doctors in Cyprus or from the country of origin of the asylum seeker are often viewed as not credible and not taken into consideration by certain officers/caseworkers, whereas others may evaluate them and include them in the assessment.
 In addition, the costs for reports from private doctors are borne by the applicant.
 Medical reports from public hospital doctors are usually considered to be more credible, but even with such reports, there are discrepancies in the way they are assessed.
 Currently there are no NGOs providing medical reports.
-The only available report from an NGO is the one that may be provided under the specialised services for victims of torture, trafficking, and gender-based violence implemented by the Cyprus Refugee Council, 187 which is a psychological report that may be drafted as part of the rehabilitation services offered to victims of torture.
+The only available report from an NGO is the one that may be provided under the specialised services for victims of torture, trafficking, and gender-based violence implemented by the Cyprus Refugee Council, which is a psychological report that may be drafted as part of the rehabilitation services offered to victims of torture.

-Specifically regarding victims of torture, the law provides: 'Where the examining officer considers it relevant for the evaluation of the application, the officer shall, subject to the applicant's consent, arrange for a medical examination of the applicant concerning signs that might indicate past persecution or serious harm, as well as symptoms and signs of torture or other serious acts of physical or psychological violence, including acts of sexual violence.
-The results of the medical examination shall be assessed by the determining authority along with the other elements of the application'.
-188
+Specifically, regarding victims of torture, the law provides: 'Where the examining officer considers it relevant for the evaluation of the application, the officer shall, subject to the applicant's consent, arrange for a medical examination of the applicant concerning signs that might indicate past persecution or serious harm, as well as symptoms and signs of torture or other serious acts of physical or psychological violence, including acts of sexual violence.
+The results of the medical examination shall be assessed by the determining authority along with the other elements of the application'.234

 For this purpose, a state Medical Board has been appointed to evaluate torture claims within the asylum procedure.
 In the past, the operation of this Board has been problematic with respect to the procedures/methodology followed, as well as aspects of essential expertise.
 None of the members had sufficient training on issues of torture and did not follow a specific methodology or procedure, such as the Istanbul Protocol or other internationally accepted procedures.
-In addition, the examination itself took 20 minutes and there were no interpreters present, no psychological/psychiatric assessment, and all reports issued concluded that "the Board is not in a position to determine the cause of the findings".
+In addition, the examination itself took 20 minutes and there were no interpreters present, no psychological/psychiatric assessment, and all reports issued concluded that "the Board is not in a position to determine the cause of the findings".235

-The UN Committee against Torture, in its 2014 report, noted this insufficient interpretation during the medical assessment, and referred to reports that children of victims of torture assumed the role of interpreters.
-Following this criticism, the national Ombudsman carried out consultations in 2015 and 2016 with the responsible authorities to improve the procedures followed by the state Medical Board for the evaluation of victims of torture.
+The UN Committee against Torture, in its 2014 report, noted this insufficient interpretation during the medical assessment, and referred to reports that children of victims of torture assumed the role of interpreters.236 Following this criticism, the national Ombudsman carried out consultations in 2015 and 2016 with the responsible authorities to improve the procedures followed by the state Medical Board for the evaluation of victims of torture.
 In early 2017, the Ministry of Health in collaboration with EASO and the International Rehabilitation Council for Torture Victims (IRCT), organised trainings for all professionals that are part of the procedure, including a psychological assessment.
 The procedure followed after these trainings is closer to the training received and to that described under the Istanbul Protocol.